sst/guide/_chapters/call-the-list-api.md

 layout: post
 title: Call the List API
 date: 2017-01-27 00:00:00
-description: To display a list of all of the user’s notes in our React.js app, we are going to make a GET request to our serverless API backend.
+description: To display a list of all of the user’s notes in our React.js app, we are going to make a GET request to our serverless API backend using the AWS Amplify API module.
 We are also going to use the ListGroup and ListGroupItem React-Bootstrap components to render the list.
 context: frontend
 code: frontend
 comments_id: 52